 If your shares are registered directly in your name with the Company's registrar and transfer agent, Computershare, you are considered a "stockholder of record" with respect to those shares.
 If your shares are held in a brokerage account or bank, you are considered the "beneficial owner" of those shares, which are held in "street name."
 If you are a stockholder of record of Class A common stock, Class C restricted common stock or Class E special voting common stock, you can vote your shares at the annual meeting by attending the meeting and completing a ballot or you can give a proxy to be voted at the annual meeting in one of three ways: (1) over the telephone by calling a toll-free number provided on the enclosed proxy card, (2) electronically via the Internet as described in the enclosed proxy card or (3) date, sign and complete the proxy card and return it in the enclosed envelope, which requires no postage stamp if mailed in the United States.
-If you are a beneficial owner of Class A common stock, you can vote your shares at the annual meeting by attending the meeting in person, if you have requested and received a legal proxy from your bank or broker which you must bring with you to the meeting, or you can give a proxy to be voted at the annual meeting a toll-free number provided on the enclosed proxy card, (2) electronically via the telephone by calling a toll-give a proxy to be voted at the annual meeting by attending the meeting in person, if you have requested and received a legal proxy from your bank or broker which you must bring with you to the meeting, or you can give a proxy to be voted in the enclosed proxy card or (3) date, sign and complete the annual meeting in one of three ways: (1) over the telephone by calling a toll-free number provided on the enclosed proxy card, (2) electronically via the Internet as described in the enclosed proxy card or (3) date, sign and complete the proxy card and return it in the enclosed proxy card or (3) date, sign and complete the proxy card and return it in th stock, Class C restricted common stock and Class E special voting common stock is entitled to one vote, and stockholders do not have the right to cumulate their votes for the election of directors.
+If you are a beneficial owner of Class A common stock, you can vote your shares at the annual meeting by attending the meeting in person, if you have requested and received a legal proxy from your bank or broker which you must bring with you to the meeting, or you can give a proxy to be voted at the annual meeting in one of three ways: (1) over the telephone by calling a toll-free number provided on the enclosed proxy card, (2) electronically via the Internet as described in the enclosed proxy card or (3) date, sign and complete the proxy card and return it in the enclosed envelope, which requires no postage stamp if mailed in the United States.

 The holders of stock representing a majority of the voting power of all shares issued and outstanding and entitled to vote at the meeting, present in person or represented by proxy, will constitute a quorum for the transaction of business.
 Abstentions will be treated as present for purposes of determining a quorum.
-Each share of Class A common
+Each share of Class A common stock, Class C restricted common stock and Class E special voting common stock is entitled to one vote, and stockholders do not have the right to cumulate their votes for the election of directors.